Benefits of Nettle and how to grow and wild harvest it

 (Urtica dioica)

 Stinging Nettle is a perennial herbaceous plant with a rich history of use dating back centuries.
 This remarkable plant is known for its distinctive sting and for its myriad of health benefits and uses in cooking, medicine, and gardening.
-Nettle has been a staple in herbal medicine since ancient times.
-Nettles are known to be from Eurasia but in her fabulous book Plants Have So Much to Give Us, All We Have to Do Is Ask: Anishinaabe Botanical Teachings Mary Siisip Geniusz suggests that Nettles are also endemic to North America, and I believe her.
+Nettle has been a staple in food and herbal medicine since ancient times around the majority of the Northern Hemisphere.

 Hand-drawn sketch of stinging nettle (Urtica dioica), highlighting its distinctive serrated leaves and fine hairs causing stinging sensation.Detailed illustration showcases the plant's natural beauty and unique characteristics, easy to identify